jbeaven/sap-api-docs/m-files.md

 *   for parameter i_body:
 *   a table type /BLCK/MFI_OBJ_ID_TTT
     data gi_body type /BLCK/MFI_OBJ_ID_TTT.
-*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_EXTENDEDOBJECT_TT data gr_http200 type /BLCK/MFI_EXTENDEDOBJECT_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_EXTENDEDOBJECT_TT data gr_http200 type /BLCK/MFI_EXTENDEDOBJECT_TT.

 *** set data according to requirements of the API call